AustralianTechLobby/Constitution/README.md

 whichever is the later.

 ## 12 	Right of appeal of disciplined member
-1. A member may appeal to the association in general meeting against a resolution of the committee under clause 11, within 7 days after notice of the resolution is served on the member, by lodging with the secretary a notice to that effect.
+1. A member may appeal to the association against a resolution of the committee under clause 11, within 7 days after notice of the resolution is served on the member, by lodging with the secretary a notice to that effect.
-2. The notice may, but need not, be accompanied by a statement of the grounds on which the member intends to rely for the purposes of the appeal.
+2. The notice may must be accompanied by a statement of the grounds on which the member intends to rely for the purposes of the appeal.
 3. On receipt of a notice from a member under subclause (1), the secretary must notify the committee, which is to convene a general meeting of the association to be held within 28 days after the date on which the secretary received the notice.
 4. At a general meeting of the association convened under subclause (3):
   - no business other than the question of the appeal is to be transacted, and
-  - the committee and the member must be given the opportunity to state their respective cases orally or in writing, or both, and
+  - the committee and the member will state their respective cases orally or in writing, or both, and
+  - members or persons with relevant knowledge of events leading to the disciplining may submit testimony in writing and,
   - the members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked.
 5. The appeal is to be determined by a simple majority of votes cast by members of the association.